Blue0Tech/GPCE/README.md

 # Status

 GPCE is currently in active development.
 Work is currently being done on the C# edition, and there is error handling for the whole program.
 The Python 3 edition is not complete either, but development on that version will be on standby until otherwise stated.
 The first pre-release (v0.2) is out!
 See https://github.com/Blue0Tech/GPCE/releases/tag/v0.2

+# Known Issues

+* This issue is not a breaking issue, but with the C# version of the GPCE C# installer, the original LICENSE file and the empty C# folder are not deleted